PEERINGTestbed/peeringmon_controller/readme.md

 this is meant to be in conjunction with peeringmon_exporter and a prom server to monitor bgp routes for the peering testbed.

+each announcement has the site's configured id value injected in the community to test for zombie routes